Fluent Bit: Official Manual

 Developer guide for beginners on contributing to Fluent Bit

-Assuming you have some basic knowledge of C, this guide should help you understand how to make code changes to Fluent Bit.
+If you have some knowledge of C, this guide should help you understand how to make code changes to Fluent Bit.

 Libraries

-Most external libraries are embedded in the project in the /lib folder.
-To keep its footprint low and make cross-platform builds simple, Fluent Bit attempts keep its dependency graph small.
+Most external libraries are embedded in the project in the folder.
+To keep its footprint low and maximize compatibility in cross-platform builds, Fluent Bit attempts to keep its dependency graph small.

-The external library you are mostly likely to interact with is msgpack.
+The external library that you're mostly likely to interact with is .

 For cryptographic support, Fluent Bit uses the system installed version of OpenSSL.
-Please make sure to install openssl libraries and headers before building Fluent Bit.
+You must install OpenSSL libraries and headers before Building Fluent Bit.

-When you write Fluent Bit code, you will use Fluent Bit's versions of the standard C functions for working with memory:
+When you write Fluent Bit code, you'll use the Fluent Bit versions of the standard C functions for working with memory:

 Strings

-Fluent Bit has a stripped down version of the popular SDS string library.
-See flb_sds.h for the API.
+Fluent Bit has a stripped down version of the popular string library.
+See for the API.

 In general, you should use SDS strings in any string processing code.
-SDS strings are fully compatible with any C function that accepts a null-terminated sequence of characters; to understand how they work, see the explanation on Github.
+SDS strings are fully compatible with any C function that accepts a null-terminated sequence of characters.
+To understand how they work, see the .

 Fluent Bit has its own network connection library.
 The key types and functions are defined in the following header files:

-The following code demonstrates making an HTTP request in Fluent Bit:
+The following code demonstrates an HTTP request in Fluent Bit:

 #include <fluent-bit/flb_upstream.h>